Now accepting patients nationwide. Find care near you.

 Vaginal dilators - Dilators allow for a slow, solo stretch of the tissues prior to penetrative intercourse.

-If you struggle to communicate what you do and don't want before, during, and after sex, this video with Dr. Rose Schlaff, an intimacy coach and pelvic floor PT.
+If you struggle to communicate what you do and don't want before, during, and after sex, check out this convo with Dr. Rose Schlaff, an intimacy coach and pelvic floor PT.

 Dr. Ashley Rawlins, PT, DPT